Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 **Unity Editor Interface tutorials:**

 Our tutorial does NOT teach you to use Unity or create assets in Unity.
+Those will be linked from the [documentation link page](README.md).

 If you are unfamiliar with Unity, here are tutorials on the Unity interface, which will help to understand this tutorial:
 - Unity Manual: https://docs.unity3d.com/Manual/UsingTheEditor.html
 - Unity video tutorial: https://learn.unity.com/tutorial/using-the-unity-interface#     (note: for AR we will be making very simple things, nothing as complicated as the games they show!)